Corymbia/eucalyptus-documentation/content/user_guide/using_monitoring/monitoring_oview/monitoring_concepts/_index.md

 Data points represent values of a variable over time.
 For example you can get metrics for the CPU usage of a particular instance, or for the latency of an elastic load balancer (ELB).

 Each metric is uniquely defined by a name, a namespace, and zero or more dimensions.
 Each data point has a time stamp, and (optionally) a unit of measure.
 When you request statistics, the returned data stream is identified by namespace, metric name, dimension, and (optionally) the unit.
-For more information about Eucalyptus-supported metrics, see [](monitoring_metric_ref.dita) .
+For more information about Eucalyptus-supported metrics, see [Namespaces, Metrics, and Dimensions]({{< ref monitoring_metric_ref.md >}}) .

 CloudWatch stores your metric data for two weeks.
 You can publish metric data from multiple sources, such as incoming network traffic from dozens of different instances, or requested page views from several different web applications.
 You can request statistics on metric data points that occur within a specified time window.